 As a freelancer, it’s a lot easier to pick a location when job availability isn’t a factor.
 We can work anywhere we have a laptop and internet connection, so the job market doesn’t make as much of an impact on our search.

-Still, we need to ensure we move to a location that has cell towers to pick up an internet connection.
+Still, we need to ensure we move to a location with cell towers to pick up an internet connection.
 Living in the middle of nowhere may sound great, but if there’s spotty reception and you have to drive an hour to get to civilization for a Wi-Fi connection, it might defeat the purpose of location hacking.

 12. Other costs of living while you leverage geoarbitrage

 Clothing and household items should also be considered.
-The cost of goods will be different as well as the availability of some items.
+The cost of goods will be different, as well as the availability of some items.
 If you prefer certain brands, have allergies, or a specific style you want to continue, research to be sure these things are offered in your potential new location.

 Now, let’s look at some of the best big and little cities for geoarbitrage.